Here’s How To Arrange Calla Lilies in a Tall Cylinder Vase

-If you are interested in designing similar centerpieces of this size for an event, there are several takeaways from this video that weren’t explicitly mentioned but are worth noting.
+Suppose you are interested in designing similar centerpieces of this size for an event.
+In that case, there are several takeaways from this video that weren’t explicitly mentioned but are worth noting.

-Although it may look difficult, this is actually an easy and impactful centerpiece design that anyone can create, regardless of their experience.
+Although it may look complicated, this is an easy and impactful centerpiece design that anyone can create, regardless of their experience.
 Just follow the steps in the video, and you will amaze your guests.

 Sourcing the Flowers and Supplies You Need

-Cylinder vases come in various heights and diameters, but for stability, the larger the diameter is, the more stability you’ll get.
+Cylinder vases come in various heights and diameters.
+Still, for stability, the larger the diameter is, the more stable the arrangement will be.

-The vase used in the video has a diameter of 6 inches, which allows for the use of spiral bamboo.
+The vase used in the video has a diameter of 6 inches, which allows for adding spiral bamboo.